lukemccabe0/lukemccabe0/README.md

 ## 🙋‍♂️ About Me
 I am a Computer Science student at Queens University Belfast, passionate about technology and software development.
 I enjoy solving complex problems and learning new things in the field of computer science.

-- 👨‍💻 Currently on my placement year with InvestNI
+- 👨‍💻 Currently on my placement year with InvestNI.
-- 📷 I have a passion for photography, see my work [here](https://www.facebook.com/lukemccabephotography)
+- 📷 I have a passion for photography, see my work [here](https://www.facebook.com/lukemccabephotography).
-- 💬 Ask me or the community about anything [here](https://github.com/lukemccabe0/lukemccabe0/discussions)
+- 💬 Ask me or the community about anything [here](https://github.com/lukemccabe0/lukemccabe0/discussions).

 ## 🔧 Technologies & Tools I Use